 Running a business can be rewarding, but it is extremely hard, often lonely and challenging.
 A clear plan and funds to invest don’t always suffice.
 And if the success underpins your self-esteem, it is not hard to imagine how quickly things can go bad.

-Today, self-employed need to be recognised as doing a great job and also encouraged to look after themselves and their mental health.
+Today, self-employed need to be recognized as doing a great job and also encouraged to look after themselves and their mental health.
 One of the ways to help them is to stress on keeping the healthy work balance and on staying active and in touch with the fellow self-employed business owners.
 Thanks to social media, this is now easy.
 Digital developments enable us to stay connected, take part in webinars, conferences, training or converse on Skype.

 And, as great as they all are, it may be worth to consider also a different approach to self-employment altogether.
 Franchising is one of those.
 It is said to be a smarter path to Self-employment.
 It is a good choice for those who want to run a business and do not know where to start.
-Training, support and investment into an existing and recognised brand will build a structure into a new business cutting through difficulties of finding customers and suppliers.
+Training, support and investment into an existing and recognized brand will build a structure into a new business cutting through difficulties of finding customers and suppliers.
 It will alleviate the loneliness of first years’ struggle so typical to self-employment.

 So, if you going self-employed, and you are looking for your business to take off from day one and you have some cash to flash, here are the options to consider